"When the canal is full then it is time to be careful"................old Ladbergen saying.

 There is no doubt that at this stage of the war the bombing was much more accurate.
 However, as can be seen from the reconnaissance photographs, anybody remaining in close proximity to the canal would have been lucky to survive.

-The map opposite shows the location of the memorial.
+The map above shows the location of the memorial.
 The access road loops around and then passes under the canal bridge as shown by the purple arrow.